Morpher-io/MorpherProtocol/README.md

 # Getting Started

 ## Prerequisites
 * Install Node.js, Npm and build-essential (Linux and MacOS package to build Web3 C/C++ files) on your computer.
 * Install Foundry to run the Unit-Tests
 * Install Truffle to run the Migrations/Deployment/Interaction
 * Git clone this repo and `cd` into it.

+## Foundry and Truffle in the same projects

+We took steps to make truffle and foundry "compatible".
+Truffle is pulling smart contracts via npm, foundry directly via git submodules.

+The namespace for contracts we use is the same.
+For truffle/npm the openzeppelin contracts are residing in `node_modules/@openzeppelin/contracts`

+The github submodule would reside in @openzeppelin/contracts, which, by default, would get installed into the lib folder.
+But we simply redirect to `node_modules`.

 ## How to run the Tests
 Tests are implemented using [Foundry](https://book.getfoundry.sh).
 Please install Foundry first.